ThomasRohde/archi-scripts/README.md

 - **Model Health Check**: Perform a comprehensive health check on your ArchiMate model, providing insights and recommendations for improvement.
 - **Settings**: Configure various settings.
 - **Publish View to Confluence**: Publish the currently selected view to a Confluence page.
-- **Documentation Augmenter.ajs**: Automatically create or augment the documentation of a view using a locally installed Ollama LLM.
+- **Documentation Augmenter**: Automatically create or augment the documentation of a view using a locally installed Ollama LLM.

 ## Documentation